-- Begin early and publicize.
-Start planning your fundraiser early to develop realistic goals and timelines.
-Publicize early and often - 2.
-Build the team.
+- 2. Build the team.
 Assign tasks; a Communicator who is great at sending out messages, a Counter who likes budgetary duties, and Task Master who reminds others of deadlines and schedules. - 3.
 Set clear goals and timelines.
 This will keep everyone motivated, focused and on track. - 4.
 Frequent Updates: Keep everyone informed.
 Remind parents and students when orders are due, and provide specific instructions for collecting and accounting for orders.
 Celebrate successes. - 5.
 Keep the students involved.
 By making it meaningful, students will stay engaged.
 They will also develop social, goal-setting and customer service skills. - 6.
 Effort vs. Benefit.
 Is the time invested worth it?
-Agree on a project that yields high gains for the time and effort. - 7.
-Expand your reach.
+Agree on a project that yields high gains for the time and effort. - Expand your reach.
 You can go beyond your own school community to gather support for your fundraiser.
-You may wish to work with community businesses and partners. - 8.
-Celebrate and say, "Thank you."
+You may wish to work with community businesses and partners. - Celebrate and say, "Thank you."
 Let your volunteers know you appreciate them with thank you cards from the kids or a luncheon at the end of the fundraiser.
-Celebrate milestone goals. - Consider what people want.
+Celebrate milestone goals. - 9.
+Consider what people want.
 Most parents have enough smaller items.
 Consider a fundraiser that capitalizes on a fun family experience, consumable products or other fun items. - 10.
 Avoid "Fundraiser Fatigue."
 Timing is important.
 Consider how many other fundraisers are occurring in the school.